The AI assistant

 What you send, it knows.
 What you don't, it never sees - your history stays yours.

-It remembers what you've shared - and you can read, edit, or delete any of it, any time.
+It remembers what you've shared and writes its own skills as it goes - and you can read, edit, or delete any of it, any time.

 What it does